Video Color Transforms

 We go backward, from (Y’, U, V) to (R’, G’, B’), by inverting the matrix.
 Note that for a gray pixel, with R’ = G’ = B’, the luminance Y’ is equal to that same gray value, R’, say, since the sum of the coefficients in the equation is 0.299 + 0.587 + 0.114 = 1.0.
 So for a gray (“black – and – white”) image, the chrominance (U, V) is zero, since the sum of coefficients in each of the lower two equations in (4.28) is zero.
 Color TV can be displayed on a black – and – white television by just using the Y’ signal.
 For backward compatibility, color TV uses old black – and – white signals with no color information by identifying the signal with Y’.

 within the range —1/3 to ±4/3, so that it will remain within the amplitude limits of the recording equipment.
-For this purpose, and are rescaled as follows:
+For this purpose, U and V are rescaled as follows:

 U = 0.492111(B’-y’)

 (with multipliers sometimes rounded to three significant digits).
-Then the chrominance signal is composed from and as the composite signal
+Then the chrominance signal is composed from U and V as the composite signal

 where co represents the NTSC color frequency.